Baltimore Ends 2022 With 4.5% Vacancy in the Industrial Market

 Equally as important, rental rates for Class A product remain at all-time highs in the area, averaging $7.87 a square foot, and rents overall were up.

-On the sales side, in the Baltimore market, Prologis (PLD) acquired nearly 2.5 million square feet of industrial space from Duke Realty in various locations for approximately $230 million; Capital Electric purchased nearly 365,000 square feet of space from Trammell Crow Company for $76 million; and NorthBridge Realty Holdings acquired approximately 160,000 square feet of space from The Colad Group for $21.2 million.
+As for regional sales, Prologis (PLD) obtained nearly 2.5 million square feet of industrial space from Duke Realty in various locations for approximately $230 million; Capital Electric purchased nearly 365,000 square feet of space from Trammell Crow Company for $76 million; and NorthBridge Realty Holdings acquired approximately 160,000 square feet of space from The Colad Group for $21.2 million, per the statement.

 “The warehouse/industrial sector, both nationally and regionally, is still being impacted by changing consumer buying habits precipitated by the health care crisis, and the resultant need for additional space near major population centers to deliver products,” Whelan said.